 Hitting My Goal-Setting Stride

-In 2020, I finally felt like I hit my stride.
-Over the last few years, I’ve focused on mindset shifts, setting big goals, and building accountability structures.
+Within the last few years (and particularly in 2021), I felt like I hit my stride.
+Since 2018, I’ve focused a lot of energy on mindset shifts, setting big goals, and building accountability structures.

 When I finally figured out how to bring all 3 things together, magic happened.
-I accomplished (or overachieved) on almost all my goals in 2020.
+I accomplished (or made significant progress) almost all my goals in 2021.